ZuInnoTe/spark-hadoopcryptoledger-ds/README.md

 # Release Notes

+## Version 1.0.6
+Version based on hadoocryptoledger library 1.0.6 (support for Segwit).
+More segwit information are added to the Spark datasource schema.

 ## Version 1.0.5
 Version based on hadoocryptoledger library 1.0.5 (basic support for Segwit).
 Segwit information are added to the Spark datasource schema.
+Please do not use.

 ## Version 1.0.4
 Version based on hadoopcryptoledger library 1.0.4 (quality management release).
 Fixed critical [issue 2](https://github.com/ZuInnoTe/spark-hadoopcryptoledger-ds/issues/2).
 Added integration test to ensure quality.